Copyright ©2016-2017 by Mike Quigley. No reproduction of any kind without permission.

 - Kojak chews bubble gum in this episode.

 A hooker named Azure Dee is found hanging from the ceiling in her ritzy Sutton Place apartment.
 It looks like a suicide, but we have seen the beginning of the show where two thugs murdered her.
 Kojak is upset, because he busted her six years before when she was a "freaked-out flower child" and took a liking to her.
 The doorman from her building, Mr. O'Malley (Eric Christmas), says that Azure was "no common call girl," instead appealing to "men of class and substance."
 Kojak tracks down her old boyfriend Billy Jo (John Glover) at De Franco's Gourmet Boutique, a grocery store where Billy works as a delivery boy (a receipt from this place is seen at Azure's apartment).
 Kojak accuses Billy of having a hand in Azure's demise, but Billy, who is a junkie, is totally shocked.
 Azure's bank book reveals a lot of money and her apartment contained a lot of expensive art works, furs and jewelry.
 But there are no photos, snapshots, phone books or engagement books to be found.
 Kojak yells at the medical examiner Hamerman (Mark Giardino) that he wants the "full feature," which later reveals that Amber's finger was broken, helping Kojak confirm that she was murdered, along with further evidence from the pillow used to smother her.
 Azure's phone bill leads Kojak to the Long Island residence of Tyler Meadows (Stephen Elliott), chairman of Am-Fed Electronics Industries.
 Meadows' wife Regina (Priscilla Pointer) receives Kojak, and tells him that she was acquainted with Azure through their hairdresser.
 She says that Azure phoned her many times, describing her as a "poor child," "a cultural gourmand" who "wanted to improve herself."
 After Kojak gives her his theory that Amber was murdered, her husband appears and soon escorts Kojak out.
 When Tyler returns, Regina slaps him in the face with a riding crop and says "You bastard! ...
 How will you explain [to your brother, who was in love with Amber] the death of your precious concubine?"
-Gil Weaver (Roger Robinson) and Stavros talk to Eddie Maxwell (Sam Laws), a pimp, and Savannah (Jean Wiles), a former madame, about Azure, and suspicion falls on Billy Jo, but he has skipped town.
+Gil Weaver (Roger Robinson) and Stavros talk to Eddie Maxwell (Sam Laws), a pimp, and Savannah (Jean Wiles), a former madam, about Azure, and suspicion falls on Billy Jo, but he has skipped town.
 O'Malley brings a newspaper to Kojak which shows a Judge Lavery (Walter Brooke), one of Amber's recent clients.
 When Kojak visits the judge, who describes himself as "still a vigorous man" and wistfully says Azure was "a constant delight," Kojak spares no words in suggesting that the judge may have had something to do with her murder.
 The judge freaks out, saying "Have you forgotten who you're speaking to?"
 Kojak replies, "Your Honor, I'm talking to a man."
 Around this time, Tyler Meadows' brother Farley (Terrence Locke) has returned from a business trip to Japan.
 Lavery claims Azure's body from the morgue and has it delivered to a funeral home.
 During the funeral, as Farley views Azure's body, Billy Jo suddenly appears and takes a shot at him.
 When Billy Jo runs out of the building, he is gunned down by one of the thugs who killed Azure.
 Lavery does not show up at the funeral, instead taking a dive from the 16th floor of a building.
 The cops were filming what went on at the funeral, including the shooting, and using photo enhancement techniques, manage to track down Farley.
-Despite McNeil's insistence that the case is wrapped up, Kojak cannot let go.
+Despite McNeil's insistence that the case is wrapped up, Kojak cannot let it go.
 He finds out that Lavery had been the judge hearing the appeal of a case that Meadows' company Am-Fed lost 10 months ago concerning a critical patent judgment.
 Lavery had overturned the original decision.
 Azure was aware of the connection between the judge and Am-Fed, with the result that she was murdered by Meadows' hired help.
 The ending of the show takes place at Meadows' Long Island mansion.
 Kojak assembles all the principals of the case and runs through the evidence that he has uncovered.
 Meadows scoffs at this recitation, telling Kojak he is "sheer Scheherazade."
 But after Meadows describes Azure as "an amoral little harlot whose sordid passing will not cause the smallest ripple in the cosmic sea," Regina asks Kojak what are the rules about a wife testifying against her husband in court, obviously because she knew everything that was going on behind the scenes.
 Kojak tells her that the wife cannot be compelled to testify, but "if she just wants to volunteer..."

 - The show begins and ends with a song "Azure Dee," sung by Telly Savalas, which has music by Cacavas and lyrics by James McAdams.